iDairou/Kanban-Board---React/README.md

 ![](./src/animation/Animation.gif)

-The aim of the project was to practice modern react usage focusing on functional components, hooks, and context.
-The project is a kanban-based tool to make a visualization of workflow.
+The aim of the project was to practice modern React usage focusing on **functional components, hooks, and context.** The project is a kanban-based tool to make a visualization of workflow.
 It also allows us to track the tasks.

 ### Features: